 Craft Vinegar from Orkney – Time for an Acid Trip

 The renewed appreciation of vinegar is a welcome food trend.
 It advocates using speciality vinegar, in cooking, as a condiment or even in cocktails.
-So many food trends turn out to be the briefest of over-hyped fads replete with dubious celebrity endorsements and dietary benefits.
+But, unfortunately, so many food trends turn out to be the briefest of over-hyped fads replete with dubious celebrity endorsements and dietary benefits.
 However, the rise of artisan vinegar is the rediscovery of lost heritage and is all about flavour.
-Hence this short article is about craft vinegar; small-batch, artisanal raw vinegar, featuring Orkney Craft Vinegar.
+Hence this short article is about craft vinegar, small-batch, artisanal raw vinegar, featuring Orkney Craft Vinegar.

 It must be Sarson’s Malt Vinegar on chips.
 Sarson’s have been in business since 1794 and make 15 million bottles each year.
 There’s one in the cupboard, next to the Brown sauce.
 However, there’s still plenty of space in there for craft vinegar as well.
-As an aside, beware of the so-called “non-brewed condiment”, which by law cannot be called vinegar.
+As an aside, beware of the so-called “non-brewed condiment, ” which cannot be called vinegar by law.
 It’s merely acetic acid mixed with water, colourings and flavourings.
 It has no merits.

-Artisanal vinegar comes in many guises and with a surprising array of flavours, and so is remarkably versatile.
-Apple Cider vinegar probably initiated the current trend, but there are many long-standing aficionados of Balsamic and Sherry vinegar.
+Artisanal vinegar comes in many guises and with a surprising array of flavours and so is remarkably versatile.
+Apple Cider vinegar probably initiated the current trend, but there are also many long-standing aficionados of Balsamic and Sherry vinegar.

 Now, Chefs and food writers are going on an acid trip.
 For many of us, it’s a whole new experience.

 Vinegar is something we mostly take for granted.
 It’s a mild solution of 5-8% acetic acid in water plus flavourings.
 We all know its pungent smell (from volatile acidity) and distinctive sour taste.